Skip to content

 Data

-The algorithm has terms such as "hourly-wage" which serve as "place holders", to be replaced by the actual value of that quantity when the algorithm is run, as well as others such as "running-total" which are calculated at the time.
+The algorithm has terms such as"day-of-the-week " and "hourly-wage" which serve as "place holders", to be replaced by the actual value of that quantity when the algorithm is run, as well as others such as "running-total" which are calculated at the time.
 Furthermore the value of "running-total" is not a fixed quantity but is updated as the algorithm progresses.
+Quantities such as running-total, hourly-wage and day-of-the-week are referred to as variables.

-In fact, if we look at the description of what we were trying to achieve we will see that it is defined in terms of data: what we want to know and how it is related to what we already know.
+In fact, if we look at the description of what we were trying to achieve we will see that it is defined in terms of data: what we are trying to calculate and how that is related to what we already know.

 Growability factor: large.